 - Cascading - Cascading means taking large-scale goals and objectives created at high levels of an organization and pushing them down to lower levels in an understandable and relevant way.
 The goals and requirements are "cascaded" down to other levels, or tiers, so each group has the right information about what work they should perform and goals they should work toward.

-Many other terms may be used when implementing and using the balanced scorecard system.
 Taking the time to learn more about this system as a whole and its terminology is worth it in the long run.

-The History of Balanced Scorecard
+History of the Balanced Scorecard

 The phrase "balanced scorecard" was first coined in the early 1990s, but the concepts behind this system have been around for quite a long time.
 Many people trace the origins back to the 1950s when General Electric began revolutionizing its performance measurement and reporting policies.